Shook, Hardy & Bacon Center for Excellence in Advocacy

 - Open new scholarly opportunities for KU Law faculty and nonfaculty studying related issues through a Fellowship program.

-The Center was founded in June 2008 with generous support from Shook, Hardy & Bacon, an international law firm based in Kansas City, Mo., that counts among its partners and associates many KU Law graduates.
+The Center was founded in June 2008 with generous support from Shook, Hardy & Bacon, an international law firm based in Kansas City, Missouri, that counts among its partners and associates many KU Law graduates.

 The Shook, Hardy & Bacon Center for Excellence in Advocacy hosts events in the Kansas City metro area each year that are of interest to alumni and the bar.
 This year's events will be announced soon.